A fast, large-scale optimal transport algorithm for holographic beam shaping: Performance

 \section{Performance}

-\cref{fig:scaling} shows scaling of memory and time per iteration versus the total number of pixels of the input and target images, demonstrating the expected $\mathcal{O}(N^{3/2})$ and $\mathcal{O}(N \log N)$ scaling respectively for the FOT and cFOT, along with the steeper $\mathcal{O}(N^2)$ scaling of BBOT.
+\cref{fig:scaling} shows scaling of memory and time per iteration versus the total number of pixels of the input and target images, demonstrating the expected $\mathcal{O}(N^{3/2})$ and $\mathcal{O}(N \log N)$ scaling respectively for the FOT and cFOT algorithms, along with the steeper $\mathcal{O}(N^2)$ scaling of BBOT.

 Our algorithm has a single hyperparameter $\varepsilon$, which controls the amount of entropic regularization to the OT loss landscape \cite{cuturi2013}.
-As shown in \cref{fig:epsilon}, larger values can provide stronger and faster convergence but have a larger final error.
-In \cref{fig:epsilon}(b), the solid and dotted curves show the $L^1$ intensity loss (i.e. the $L^1$ norm of the difference $\left|\mathcal{F}\left[g_{jk}e^{2\pi i \phi_{jk}}\right]\right|^2_{JK} - G^2_{JK}$) as a function of $\varepsilon$ for FOT and cFOT phase solutions, respectively.
-Setting $\varepsilon$ too low can lead to numerical instability in the Sinkhorn-Knopp iterations \cref{eq:iter1,eq:iter2}, as seen in \cref{fig:epsilon}(b) for cFOT solutions near $\varepsilon \sim 10^{-3}$.
+As shown in \cref{fig:epsilon}, larger values can provide stronger and faster convergence but have a larger final error. \cref{fig:epsilon}(b) and \cref{fig:epsilon}(c) show the $L^1$ intensity loss (i.e. the $L^1$ norm of the difference $\left|\mathcal{F}\left[g_{jk}e^{2\pi i \phi_{jk}}\right]\right|^2_{JK} - G^2_{JK}$) as a function of $\varepsilon$ for FOT and cFOT phase solutions, respectively.
+Setting $\varepsilon$ too low can lead to numerical instability in the Sinkhorn-Knopp iterations \cref{eq:iter1,eq:iter2}, as seen in \cref{fig:epsilon}(c) for cFOT solutions near $\varepsilon \sim 10^{-3}$.
 We thus typically set $\varepsilon$ to be as low as possible while avoiding such instability.
 In our FOT implementation, this threshold is typically around $\varepsilon\sim 0.0002$.

 Fully saturating the algorithm's convergence is often not necessary, as our algorithm is typically only the first step of a phase retrieval procedure which also involves a polishing step using a conventional phase retrieval algorithm like Gerchberg-Saxton (GS) \cite{hirsch1971method,gerchberg1972practical}, mixed region amplitude freedom (MRAF) \cite{Pasienski08}, or cost function minimization (CFM) \cite{Harte14}.
 As shown in \cite{swan2025high}, initializing these polishing algorithms with an OT solution leads to better accuracy and efficiency of the final phase solution.
 The accuracy required of an OT solution must only be sufficient that subsequent polishing iterations do not spawn phase vortices.